reactjs/react.dev/content/docs/portals.md

   constructor(props) {
     super(props);
     this.el = document.createElement('div');
-    // We need to keep track of when the portal element
-    // is inserted in the DOM tree since we should only
-    // render the modal's children on a mounted element this.state = {
-      mounted: false
-    };
   }

   componentDidMount() {
-    modalRoot.appendChild(this.el);
-    this.setState({
-      mounted: true
-    });
+    // The portal element is inserted in the DOM tree after
+    // the Modal's children are mounted, meaning that children
+    // will be mounted on a detached DOM node.
+If a child
+    // component requires to be attached to the DOM tree
+    // immediately when mounted, for example to measure a
+    // DOM node, or uses 'autoFocus' in a descendant, add
+    // state to Modal and only render the children when Modal
+    // is inserted in the DOM tree. modalRoot.appendChild(this.el);
   }

   componentWillUnmount() {